 Individuals in any part of ASPIRE will also be participating in the substance abuse program at Twelve Oaks.
 The two components provide integrated treatment for substance abuse and co-occurring PTSD.

-Substance Abuse Program Services at Twelve Oaks Recovery Center in Northwest Florida
+Substance Abuse Program Services at Twelve Oaks Recovery Center near Pensacola, Florida

 - Comprehensive substance abuse/diagnosis assessment